Imalent MS18 review (100,000 lumens flashlight)

 You don't need to buy any batteries for this bad boy.
-There are 8 pieces of samsung 40T 21700 batteries.
-The package includes an adapter with an output of 19V and 2A.
-The charge time should be about 4.5 hours.
-When the batterypack is empty it will show a battery symbol on the screen.
+It's rechargeable flashlight after all!
+It contains 8* samsung 40T 21700 batteries.
+The package includes a charging adapter with an output of 19V , 2A.
+The charge time is 4.5 hours from empty to full.
+When the batterypack is empty, the display will show a battery symbol.
 See picture below.

 My integraged Sphere only measures up till about 4000 Lumens, and anything above this is difficult to measure consistantly.
 I used a ND filter to cover the dome of the luxmeter.
 Tests done with the SkyTronic LX-101 Lux meter with integrated sphere that is calibrated with a 136lumen Convoy S2+.

 I don't know how trustable the numbers are above 5000 lumens, since the output is just so brutal it the styrofoam ball becomes a lightbulb itself.
 So Its very possible that the numbers are skewed at that point.
 So please take my Lumen measurements with a grain of salt!

 |MFG Lumens||My Measurements|

 |Imalent MS18||700||914 Lumens|

 Runtime was measured using the Android Ceiling Bounce App, that was developed by a Budgelightforum member.
 The MS18 was put on a table pointed towards the ceiling to measure the runtime.
 The stepdown is noticeable in fast incremental steps.
 The Fan is running full power.
 The funny thing is that Turbo uses so much battery, that the Fan spins slower than when it steps down.
 So when the brightness decreases during the step down, the fan starts spinning faster.